cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 `cloudmesh.yaml <https://github.com/cloudmesh/cloudmesh-cloud/blob/master/cloudmesh/etc/cloudmesh.yaml>`__.
 We list each template next.

 We explain in more detail the features of the configuration files for cloud services.

-First all cloud services are listed under the key ``cloud``.
+First, all cloud services are listed under the key ``cloud``.
 You can add arbitrary compute cloud services with a name you like.
 You can even create multiple names that refer to the same cloud but may have different parameters.
 We like to focus on the example for ``aws`` and explain this in a bit more detail.

-The cloudmesh entry for a compute service is divided into three portions:
+The Cloudmesh entry for a compute service is divided into three portions:
 ``cm``, ``default``, and ``credentials``.
 The format of the ``cm`` is explained previously.

 Default
 ~~~~~~~

-The next category are defaults that can be preset for each cloud.
+The next category is defaults, that can be preset for each cloud.
-However defaults are overwritten by the cloudmesh shell
+However, defaults are overwritten by the Cloudmesh shell
 variables.
-So they are only used once at startup if these
-defaults are not already defined by cloudmesh shell.
+So they are only used once at startup if these defaults are not already defined by Cloudmesh shell.
 Typically
 we use them to for example define values for images and sizes or
 flavors of images

 image